Kenny2github/skule-bylaws/manuals/president-manual.md

 1. In April of their term, the President:
    1. Reaches out to past Presidents to arrange dinner with the new President
    1. Swears in the new President at the April Board of Directors Meeting

+## Presidential Meeting Agendas
+1. Each Executive Committee meeting agenda typically includes:
+   1. Personal/mental health check-ins for each Officer
+   1. Updates from each Officer's portfolio
+   1. Updates on action items which were not done as of last meeting
+   1. Any other business that arises that week
+1. DCRT meetings typically discuss:
+   1. In the Summer, dinner dance arrangements (mainly to avoid bussing and date conflicts)
+   1. In the Fall, Iron Ring and after-party arrangements
+   1. In the Winter, updates to Discipline Club constitutions, if applicable
+   1. Any other business from any member
+1. The Search and Review Committee typically discusses:
+1. The Awards Committee agenda typically goes as follows:
+   1. Welcome and introduction
+   1. Assignment of breakout groups
+      1. Breakout groups should be minimal in size, to consider as many awards in parallel as possible, but should have at least 2 members.
+      1. The awards that a breakout group considers should be chosen to minimize the potential conflicts of interest between the nominees and group members, and in no event may a nominee be on a breakout group considering their nomination.
+   1. Breakout groups discuss the nominations to which they are assigned
+      1. If one group finishes before another group, the awards may be reassigned between groups to maximize efficiency.
+   1. The full committee reconvenes and each breakout group presents its recommendations and reasons for the awards they considered
+      1. Any committee members nominated for an award shall be excluded from both discussion and voting on the award.
+      1. Any committee members with another conflict of interest may be barred from voting and possibly discussion on the award at the chair's discretion.
+   1. The full committee votes on each award in sequence.
+1. Each Presidential Project Directorship check-in typically discusses:
+   1. Personal/mental health check-in
+   1. Any matters which the Director wishes to discuss first
+   1. Review of Directorship budget and timeline for the year
+   1. General updates since last check-in
+   1. Any other business from either side
+1. Common topics at meetings with the Dean include:
+   1. Faculty finances
+   1. EngSoc requests for Faculty funding
+   1. Business brought by the President on behalf of other EngSoc parties
+   1. Whatever's on the Dean's mind that day
+   1. Yap
+1. Common topics at meetings with the Vice Dean, Undergraduate include:
+   1. Discipline Club/Departmental matters and/or academic advocacy
+   1. Yap
+1. Each meeting with the Alumni Relations Office typically discusses:
+1. Each PSC meeting typically discusses:
+   1. In June, election of the PSC Chair
+   1. In August and November, Bylaw 3
+   1. Any other business brought forward by Members